OpenArkStudio/ARK/quick-start.md

 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=debug ..
 make
 ```

-> Note
-> - If you need build release version, please add `-DCMAKE_BUILD_TYPE=release` in cmake command.
+!> If you need build release version, please add `-DCMAKE_BUILD_TYPE=release` in cmake command.</br>
-> - To accelerate building, you can use `make -j` to run multiple complication jobs simultaneously.
+To accelerate the building speed, you can use `make -j` to run multiple complication jobs simultaneously.
 However, that may exhaust the memory.

-3. Run `ARK\Bin\resource\tool\gen-config.sh` to generate configuration files(*Cuz our Tools is written by C#, so please generate your configuration in Windows, we plan to use .Net Core to create a new version in Linux*)
+3. Run `ARK\Bin\resource\tool\gen-config.sh` to generate configuration files

+!> *Cuz our Tools is written by C#, so please generate your configuration in Windows, then transfer to Linux. we plan to use .Net Core to create a new version in Linux.*

 4. Run the binary file by `Bin/rund.sh`